oriontransfer/PL0-Language-Tools/README.md

 ## License

-Copyright (c) 2012 Samuel G. D. Williams. <http://www.oriontransfer.co.nz>

-Copyright (c) 2012 Michal J Wallace. <http://www.michaljwallace.com/>

-Copyright (c) 2012, 2016 Charles Childers <http://forthworks.com/>
+Copyright, 2012, by Samuel G. D. Williams. <http://www.codeotaku.com> Copyright, 2012, by Michal J Wallace. <http://www.michaljwallace.com/> Copyright, 2012, 2016, by Charles Childers <http://forthworks.com/>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal